MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 In this case, the given peered virtual network is non-ephemeral.
 The stamp isn't allowed to create the virtual network or peering to the regional hub.
 You'll need to reuse those resources in each deployment.

 Canary model can achieve safe deployment with the option to roll back.
 First, a new stamp is deployed with code changes.
 The deployment pipeline references the pre-provisioned virtual network and allocates subnets, deploys resources, adds private endpoints.
-Then, it shifts traffic to the new subnets.
+Then, it shifts traffic to these subnets in this pre-provisioned virtual network.

 When the existing stamp is no longer required, all stamp resources are deleted by the pipeline, except for the platform-owned resources.
 The virtual network, diagnostic settings, peering, IP address space, DNS configuration, and role-based access control (RBAC) are preserved.
 At this point, the stamp is in a clean state, and ready for the next new deployment.